< Go to Sun Hats

 Cons: Looks a little funny, can get hot on the back of your neck.

 The Outdoor Research Sun Runner Cap won our Top Pick award for being the most protective, one of the lightest and most comfortable hats we tested.
 It comes with a removable liner that can add total protection when needed, or can be removed so that you can wear it as a baseball cap when you don't want to look like you just came from an expedition into the heart of the Sahara desert.
 This hat is so light and comfortable that we never wanted to take it off.
-If you want a hat that will be extremely versatile and give you total protection, but don't mind looking dorky when you want to be protected from the sun, then this hat is for you.
+If you want a hat that will be extremely versatile and give you total protection and don't mind looking dorky when you want to be protected from the sun, then this hat is for you.

 Our Analysis and Hands-on Test Results